mitchdorsey/Projects/c#-capstone/README.md

 This is my first application for any coding language.
 It simulates a real vending machine transaction.
 Insert money, select item code you'd like to purchse, dispenses the item, and gives you back change.

-Transaction data is logged into a file to transaction history.
+Transaction data is logged into a file keeping record of item purchased, price of the item, time of transaction, and more.

 A sales report is also logged that keeps track of total items sold and gross profit of all item sold.